nanaoosaki/AI_KnowledgeDomain/01-systems-infrastructure/README.md

 ## Learning Path

-**If you're starting out** → Begin with foundational concepts, set up a simple MLOps pipeline
+**If you're starting out** → Begin with core concepts, set up a simple MLOps pipeline

-**If you're building production systems** → Focus on intermediate topics, especially monitoring and cost optimization
+**If you're building production systems** → Focus on monitoring and cost optimization

-**If you're scaling to millions** → Dive into advanced topics for performance and reliability
+**If you're scaling to millions** → Dive into performance and reliability topics

 ## Key Resources